-Even when policy is enforced, there is no guarantee that the security is foolproof.
+Even when policy is enforced, there is no guarantee that the proxy server security is foolproof.
 Simply enforcing policy can often break things.
-Take, for example, how proxy encryption at the field level might obfuscate a data sets of 10,000 Contacts in Salesforce.
+Take, for example, how proxy encryption at the field level might obfuscate a data set of 10,000 Contacts in Salesforce.
 Salesforce cannot decrypt the names of those Contacts, so performing a database sort in Salesforce would be rendered pointless or ruined.

 Proxies are hard.